How to grow and care for mango trees

 - Water the compost and place the pot in a warm, humid environment in bright but indirect light.
 If possible, place the pot on a heat mat at a temperature of 24-29°C (75-85°F) to encourage root growth.

-- Keep the compost moist but not sodden.
+- Keep the compost moist.
 It can take 7-8 weeks for roots to develop.

 - Once the roots are sufficiently developed, repot the plant into a larger container.